isfegu/musket/README.md

 ### Turso

-Before send a URL to Turso destination you must:
+Before sending a URL to Turso destination you must:

 1. [Create a Turso account](https://app.turso.tech).
 2. Create a Turso Database.